1987: the “Bad album” and Michael Jackson alone at the top

 In addition, the delay in releasing Bad had Michael tied up financially: long leagues away from imagining that CBS would push back “Bad”, Michael had planned to flood the market with a branded clothing and doll lines, ballpoint pens, “love necklaces” and perfumes which he financed for about 20 million of dollars, plus a 10 million dollars “standby” deal with Pepsi that consequently had to cancel its advertising campaign.

 Well: when you have just invested 47 million dollars in ATV, these kinds of delay could seriously upset anyone.
 So it was obvious that when the album finally hits the shelves Michael rode the international scene cravings for murder…

-- On February 1987 Springsteen live box beats all records of the unsold, as consequences of CBS and the American store’s greediness, which seemed to have the eyes bigger than their belly.
+- On February 1987 Springsteen live box beats all records of the unsold.
 As in the United States, the record stores can send the unsold units to the record companies, CBS got back “home” about 700,000 boxes.

-- In March 1987 a terrified Yetnikoff discovered that Michael and Quincy Jones returned in the West Lake West Hollywood studio.
+- In March 1987 a terrified Yetnikoff discovered that Michael and Quincy Jones returned to the West Lake West Hollywood studio.
 It seems they wanted to redo everything again.
-But considering that four months before the release of Thriller, Michael returned to the studio to add to the album two odds and ends such “Billy Jean” and “Beat It” everyone shut their mouth.
+And considering that four months before the release of Thriller, Michael returned to the studio to add to the album two odds and ends such “Billy Jean” and “Beat It” everyone shut their mouth.